 I will not repeat what they said was in some areas as it was hearsay.
 Not all locked tunnels had keys to the locks.
 An officer in my presence was told they were not available to anyone.
 Over the years I have been back to North Head many times.
 I find that the hill has changed greatly; tunnels I remember have gone, eg. A shaft at the top of the hill close to the telephone bunker, which went straight down 20ft (approx) with steel D shaped hand and foot holds set in the walls to climb down, at the bottom was a locked tunnel.
 At the bottom of the hill were the O.R.S huts right behind the public housing facing the naval base (west).
 On the next level up, a sharp bend in the road, on the (south) or city side was the O.R.S mess, this was the right hand side.
 To the left hand or (north) Cheltenham Beach side was a storage shed or motor transport behind the road led into a tunnel with iron grilled gates with a large chain and padlock.
 It is no longer there.

-As a member of 12th heavy AA and first locating battery I specialised in radar, I was also responsible for maintenance on six portable 17 KVA lister diesel generators.
+As a member of 12th heavy AA and first locating battery I specialised in radar, I was also responsible for maintenance on six portable 17 KVA Lister diesel generators.
 I spent a lot of unpaid spare time maintaining these generators.
-One day in the early 1060’s Sgt Bill Scott asked me if would look at a diesel generator at North Head that was leaking oil.
+One day in the early 1960’s Sgt Bill Scott asked me if would look at a diesel generator at North Head that was leaking oil.
 He took me to an underground generating room, we went in through a locked tunnel on the south west side of the hill.
 About 15 feet on the right in the tunnel was the room.
-It was not a large room but big enough to hold 2 17 KVA 3 cylinder lister generators painted green and one large diesel generator painted grey (it might have been a cummins) can’t remember.
+It was not a large room but big enough to hold 2 17 KVA 3 cylinder Lister generators painted green and one large diesel generator painted grey (it might have been a cummins) can’t remember.

 The floor was painted rust red colour, the walls grey it was like an operating theatre, (this was not the large generator room closer to the city side which is still there.
 The tunnel went on behind the generator room, this again was locked, I could see partly into another room through what I would call an air vent 30” x 12” (approx) hole in the concrete, I could see what looked like boxes.
-I asked Bill what was in there, he said he did not know, he had a bunch of keys, I said lets see if we can unlock the gate.
+I asked Bill what was in there, he said he did not know, he had a bunch of keys.
+I said let's see if we can unlock the gate.
 He hustled me out and told me not to talk to anyone about the generators or area.
 I think he said it was back up for the main generator room.
 To this day I still feel I was not told the truth.
-The generators were 240v AC capable of a fair amount of power, 9th coast were connected to the navy, was it their installation.
+The generators were 240v AC capable of a fair amount of power.
+9th coast were connected to the navy—was it their installation?

 4 or 5 years ago I went back to North Head to find that generator room.
 It's no longer there.
 The longer I stood in front of the public toilets I was sure I had found the entrance but who can be sure after 34 years, one thing I am sure of—it once did exist 34 years ago.